MontiCore/monticore/README.md

-Some MontiCore advantages are the reusability of predefined language components, conservative extension and composition mechanisms, and an optimal integration of hand-written code into the generated tools.
+Some MontiCore advantages are the reusability of predefined language components, conservative extension and composition mechanisms, and an optimal integration of handwritten code into the generated tools.
 Its grammar languages are comfortable to use.

 [**Start here for developing with MontiCore.**](docs/GettingStarted.md)